sgrote/GOfuncR/README.md

 ```

 #### Usage

+See the [vignette](https://bioconductor.org/packages/3.7/bioc/vignettes/GOfuncR/inst/doc/GOfuncR.html) on Bioconductor for an introduction.

-Once installed with vignette, the tutorial can be opened in R:
+If _GOfuncR_ was installed with vignette, the vignette can also be opened in R:
 ```r
 ## open tutorial in R
 browseVignettes("GOfuncR")
 ```

 Also see the man-pages for single functions, e.g.
 ```r
 library(GOfuncR)